boschresearch/blech-doc/website/content/en/blog/articles/empty.md

 ---
-title: "The second blog post"
+title: "Dummy blog post"
-linkTitle: "Second blog post"
+linkTitle: "Dummy"
-date: 2019-10-06
+date: 2020-04-01
 description: >
-  A short lead descripton about this content page.
-Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
+  This is a dummy blog post.
 ---